 If the military member was formerly PCS in Colorado, complete the Verification of PCS in Colorado within Last 12 Years.

 When approved, the military dependent is:

-Any military member who has ever had a PCS or TDY/TAD in Colorado is eligible for in-state tuition.
-Once qualified as an in-state student, the member does not lose eligibility if the member retires or separates from the military, nor does the member lose in-state status by reason of presence in any state or country while a member of the armed forces.
+A military member who is on active duty with a permanent change of station (PCS) or is on temporary duty (TDY/TAD) in Colorado on the first day of class is eligible for in-state tuition.
+Once qualified as a resident student, the member does not lose eligibility if the member retires or separates from the military, nor does the member lose resident status by reason of presence in any state or country while a member of the armed forces.